What, in practical terms, does Indigenization mean in relation to curriculum and student learning?

 A knowledge about and use of Indigenous scholarship

-- Indigenous faculty to develop and/or co-develop curriculum and to teach.
+- Faculty to develop and/or co-develop curriculum and to teach.

-- Continuation of resources, including the educator development program such as TELŦIN TŦE WILNEW: “Understanding Indigenous Peoples" or the Indigenous Education Community of Practice, as well as the development of new resources including an orientation to Indigenization program to be made available to all new faculty.
+- Continuation of resources, programs such as TELŦIN TŦE WILNEW: “Understanding Indigenous Peoples" and the Indigenous Education Community of Practice, as well as the development of new resources including an orientation to Indigenization program to be made available to all new faculty.

 Understand the concept of Indigenous knowledge and how best to integrate it